AhmettCelik1/Ros1BestPractice/README.md

 The package is created for ROS1 developers.

-The package has been implemented almost every single best  practices and object oriented programing method.
+The package has been implemented best practices and object oriented programing methods.